Can’t decide which wine is right for you or need help with your order? Please call so we can help

 Valpolicella is a wine with rather a poor image as too much poorly made Valpolicella is produced.
 But it deserves a closer look because if you select carefully your producer, aim for a Classico DOP from the better hillside sites of the region and steer away from basic light, fruity straight Valpolicella, you can ensure great quality, like this Valpolicella Ripasso from Guerrieri Rizzardi's Pojega vineyard.

+The 2019 vintage of this wine is a little richer and fuller bodied than recent past vintages due to a more consistently warm growing & harvesting season.
+For this reason a higher percentage of Corvina was used in the blend in 2019 - Corvina brings elegance, aromas and acidity to balance out the higher sugar and tannins.
+The flavour profile remains very similar though.
 The complexity of this wine starts on the nose with black cherries, ripe plums, floral, herbal and savoury notes.
-Rondinella adds floral notes to the aromas, Corvina brings elegance, aromas and acidity with Corvinone contributing colour, tannins and higher sugar levels.
+Rondinella adds floral notes to the aromas with Corvinone contributing colour, tannins and higher sugar levels.
 On tasting you will find a medium-bodied wine which coats the mouth beautifully with its concentrated fruit flavours; there is a long finish of cherries with a hint of warm spices such as cinnamon and raisins.
 The acidity is quite high which means that despite the fruits and full body, this is not a heavy wine at all.
 Tannins are very soft and the wine lovely and smooth.

 This wine will keep on developing for two or three years in bottle, becoming richer and its flavours moving towards the Amarone dried fruit flavour profile.
 In the interim it is very drinkable and amazingly concentrated.